 New Orleans and Its Music in the Early Twentieth Century.
 (A) An examination of Louis Armstrong and Jelly Roll Morton's New Orleans.
 The course evaluates their music and the more general style of early New Orleans jazz in relation to the geographical, social, political, and economic dynamics of that great American city in the early 20th century.
 Particular attention will be given to the social and musical interactions among New Orleans' disparate ethnic groups that led to the formation of a unique style of jazz derived from ragtime, blues and the ubiquitous marching band music from that era.
 Same as AFS 301 and AMS 301.
 Butterfield 302.
 Bebop.
 (A) A history of the bebop movement in jazz of the 1940s and '50s.
 Special attention given to the social, economic, and political conditions that led a small handful of musicians to abandon Swing Era big bands in favor of the small combos that formed out of Harlem jam sessions between 1941-1943.
 Covers distinguishing features of the bebop style through an examination of the music of Charlie Parker, Dizzy Gillespie, Thelonious Monk, and others.
 Concludes with an evaluation of the social and political meanings of bebop and its historical legacy.
 Same as AFS 302 and AMS 302.
-Butterfield 315.
+Butterfield Staff 315.
 Orchestration.
 (A) Covers the ranges, capabilities, and characteristic uses of orchestral instruments through exercises, score study, and listening, and implements this knowledge in transcriptions and arrangements for a variety of ensembles in a variety of historical styles.
 Prerequisites: MUS 223 or permission.
+320. Middle Eastern Music and Culture.
+(A) (NW) (WP) This interdisciplinary course will explore the musical identities of the Middle East and North Africa in terms of the complex sociological, historical, and political processes that have shaped the region.
+We will proceed from the idea that music is a powerful agent in the negotiation of power and identity, and examine the ways in which it has been utilized throughout transformative periods of history.
+Particular attention will be given to the transnational and diasporic nature of the musics under consideration.
+Classical, folk, and popular musical traditions will be considered, as will the roles of art, popular culture, and mass media.
+Same as IST320.
 322. Counterpoint.
 (A) The art of 18th-century counterpoint will be studied through the analysis of masterworks by J. S. Bach and others.
 Beginning with species and invertible counterpoint, followed by canonic writing, compositions will then include short binary pieces, inventions and fugues.
-Prerequisite: MUS 223 or permission of the instructor.
-Staff 323.
-Theory 3: Chromatic and Post-Tonal Vocabularies.
-(A) Analytical study of the rhythmic, harmonic, and formal practices of Debussy, Stravinsky, Bartók, Schoenberg, Messiaen, and other composers of the last century.
-Includes atonal and serial music, with an introduction to set theory.
-Composition of short pieces using course materials.
-Prerequisite: MUS 223 or permission of the instructor.
-Butterfield, Staff 430.
+Prerequisite: MUS 201 or permission of the instructor.
+Staff 430.
 Music Criticism.
 (A) A seminar studying various genres of writing about music including musical diaries, analyses, musicological essays, program notes, and reviews of performances.
 Major works being performed in New York City or on campus provide the central repertory for the seminar.
 Satisfies the writing requirement in the music major.
-Prerequisites: MUS 230, MUS 231, MUS 222, or permission of the instructor.
+Prerequisites: MUS 230, MUS 231, MUS 200 or permission of the instructor.
 Staff 490.
 Independent Study.